awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-network-bandwidth.md

 # Amazon EC2 instance network bandwidth<a name="ec2-instance-network-bandwidth"></a>

-The network bandwidth available to an EC2 instance depends on the destination of the traffic\.
-The following bandwidth quotas apply to aggregate multi\-flow bandwidth on a per\-instance basis\.
+The network bandwidth available to an EC2 instance depends on several factors\.

+Bandwidth for aggregate multi\-flow traffic available to an instance depends on the destination of the traffic\.

-**Inside the Region**
+**Within the Region**
-Traffic between an instance and a target destination in the same Region can utilize the full network bandwidth available to the instance\.
+Traffic can utilize the full network bandwidth available to the instance\.

-**Outside the Region**
-Traffic between an instance and a target destination has an aggregate bandwidth quota of 5 Gbps if the target is not in the same Region as the instance, including traffic to AWS Direct Connect or the internet\.
+**To other Regions, an internet gateway, or Direct Connect**
+Traffic can utilize up to 50% of the network bandwidth available to a [current generation instance](instance-types.md#current-gen-instances) with a minimum of 32 vCPUs\.
+Bandwidth for a current generation instance with less than 32 vCPUs is limited to 5 Gbps\.

-Single flow \(5\-tuple\) bandwidth is limited to 5 Gbps, regardless of the direction of traffic\.
-For use cases that require low latency and high single flow bandwidth, use a [cluster placement group](placement-groups.md#placement-groups-cluster) to achieve bandwidth up to 10 Gbps for instances in the same placement group\.
-Alternatively, set up multiple paths between any two endpoints to achieve higher bandwidth using Multipath TCP \(MPTCP\)\.
+Bandwidth for single\-flow \(5\-tuple\) traffic is limited to 5 Gbps, regardless of the destination of the traffic\.
+For use cases that require low latency and high single\-flow bandwidth, use a [cluster placement group](placement-groups.md#placement-groups-cluster) to achieve up to 10 Gbps for instances in the same placement group\.
+Alternatively, set up multiple paths between two endpoints to achieve higher bandwidth using Multipath TCP \(MPTCP\)\.

 ## Available instance bandwidth<a name="available-instance-bandwidth"></a>

 The available network bandwidth of an instance depends on the number of vCPUs that it has\.
 For example, an `m5.8xlarge` instance has 32 vCPUs and 10 Gbps network bandwidth, and an `m5.16xlarge` instance has 64 vCPUs and 20 Gbps network bandwidth\.
 However, instances might not achieve this bandwidth; for example, if they exceed network allowances at the instance level, such as packet per second or number of tracked connections\.
+How much of the available bandwidth the traffic can utilize depends on the number of vCPUs and the destination\.
+For example, an `m5.6xlarge` instance has 64 vCPUs, so traffic to another instance in the Region can utilize the full bandwidth available \(20 Gbps\)\.
+However, traffic to another instance in a different Region can utilize only 50% of the bandwidth available \(10 Gbps\)\.

 Typically, instances with 16 vCPUs or fewer \(size `4xlarge` and smaller\) are documented as having "up to" a specified bandwidth; for example, "up to 10 Gbps"\.
 These instances have a baseline bandwidth\.
 To meet additional demand, they can use a network I/O credit mechanism to burst beyond their baseline bandwidth\.
 Instances can use burst bandwidth for a limited time, typically from 5 to 60 minutes, depending on the instance size\.